bryceikeda/HololensBaseProject/README.md

 # Overview
-This project provides two scene.
+This project provides two scenes.
 If you would like to start with a scene that has everything set up for building a project for the HoloLens 2, then choose either BaseScene or BaseSceneWithMenu.

 BaseSceneWithMenu has the IP Address keypad and menu as shown in this [video](https://unity3d.com/get-unity/download).
 If you would like to add the Keypad and Menu to your own project, follow the directions below.